FusionAuth/fusionauth-mcp-api/README.md

 Check your MCP client logs.
 For example, `$HOME/Library/Logs/Claude/mcp-server-fusionauth-api-server.log`

-Use the modelcontextprotocol inspector to help determine if the issue is the MCP server or your MCP client: `npx @modelcontextprotocol/inspector`
+Use the modelcontextprotocol inspector to help determine if the issue is the MCP server or your MCP client: `npx @modelcontextprotocol/inspector`.
+If you want to change the `USE_TOOLS` variable, you cannot dynamically change it and must pass it on the command line. `npx @modelcontextprotocol/inspector npx @fusionauth/mcp-api -e API_KEY_APIKEYAUTH=... -e USE_TOOLS=create`

 <!--
 end::forDocSite[]